Shamall: Musical style

 Formerly categorized as electronic music, Shamall's music becomes now more native.
 Vocals and guitars play a major role in recent releases, starting with the album who do they think they are, a concept album about the gulf war.
 Both follower Ambiguous points of view (2006) and Questions of Life (2008) were classified as psychedelic Krautrock and progressive rock.

-The German rock magazine eclipsed specifies Shamall's music between Pink Floyd and Alan Parsons.
+The German rock magazine eclipsed described Shamall's music as being between Pink Floyd and Alan Parsons.

 Band members

 Shamall works together with numerous different musicians all over the years.
 Frequent members on several releases are Matthias Mehrtens (guitar) and Mike Bach (drums).

 Lyrics

 The lyrics often are about the meaning of life as well as political and ecological issues.